Hospitality and Retail Management

 The admission committee reviews all documentation listed below.
 A minimum undergraduate GPA of 3.2 is expected for all applicants.

-Spring and Fall Admissions
+Fall Admissions Only

 All of the below steps must be completed by these deadlines to be considered for admission.

 For international students the deadline for fall admission is January 15 as set by the TTU Graduate School.
-Spring admission deadline is June 15.

 For domestic students the deadline for fall admission is April 15 as set by the Department of Hospitality and Retail Management.
-Spring admission deadline is November 15.

 The GRE or GMAT is REQUIRED.